stavudine (Oral route)

 Stavudine will not cure or prevent HIV infection or AIDS.
 It helps to keep HIV from reproducing and appears to slow down the destruction of the immune system.
 This may help delay problems that are usually related to AIDS or HIV disease.

-Stavudine will not keep you or your child from spreading HIV to other people.
+Stavudine will not keep you from spreading HIV to other people.
 People who receive stavudine may continue to have the problems usually related to AIDS or HIV disease.

 stavudine is available only with your doctor's prescription.